seanox/aspect-js/manual/en/messages.md

 # Resource Bundle (Messages)

-(Resource)Messages is a static [DataSource](datasource.md) extension for internationalization and localization.
+(Resource)Messages is a static [DataSource](datasource.md) extension for internationalization and localization (i18n).
 The implementation is based on a set of key-value or label-value data which is stored in the `locales.xml` of the DataSource.

 ```
 +- data